 Step 2: Apply the Rub

-Combine the pepper with a quarter cup of kosher salt and rub it evenly over every surface of the brisket.* If you're using pink salt, add 1 tablespoon of pink salt (about 10 grams) to the rub before applying it.
+Combine the pepper with a quarter cup of kosher salt, and rub it evenly over every surface of the brisket.* If you're using pink salt, add one tablespoon of pink salt (about 10 grams) to the rub before applying it.

 * Note that, at least in this photo, I've gone ahead and done exactly what I said not to: I've under-ground my peppercorns.
 This photo was taken when I was still testing out the method using a standard spice grinder instead of a burr grinder.
 In other words, do what I say, not what I do.

 Chances are your brisket will be too large to fit in a single vacuum bag.
 Split it in half crosswise to allow it to fit into two bags.

 Place the brisket halves inside two vacuum sealer bags.
 (Fold over the tops while you add the meat so that no juices get on the edges of the bags, which can weaken the seal.)
 Add a half teaspoon (about three grams) of liquid smoke to each bag if you're using the liquid smoke method.
 Don't worry much about distributing the liquid smoke evenly over the meat; it'll spread around during cooking no matter where you add it.
 Seal the bags using a vacuum sealer.

 Step 5: Preheat the Water Bath